Vegan parmesan cheese that’s nut free, kind to the planet, and easy on the wallet! And it takes just a few minutes to make…

 If you are looking for a nut free vegan parmesan, then sunflower seeds are perfect.
-Just remember that sometimes people can have sunflower seed allergies, in which case, try using hemp seeds hearts instead.
+Just remember that sometimes people can have sunflower seed allergies.

-Store your vegan parmesan in a clean and completely dry jar.
+Transfer your vegan parmesan to a clean and completely dry jar and store somewhere cool.
 It will keep for at least a few weeks (though you may find it gets eaten up pretty quickly!)

 You can also store it in the freezer for several months, and just let it warm up a bit before using.

-This sunflower seed parmesan makes an excellent topping Italian dishes, soups, salads… whatever you fancy!
-We particularly love these vegan recipes with a generous sprinkling on top:
+This sunflower seed parmesan makes an excellent topping for Italian dishes, like our easy vegan carbonara.

-- Place all the ingredients in a blend or food processor.
+- Place all the ingredients in a blender or food processor.

-- Then transfer into a clean, dry jar for storage
+- Transfer into a clean and dry jar for storage.

 This information is calculated per serving and is an estimate only.